mathew-2/data-science-portfolio/README.md

 # Mathew Manoj - Data Scientist & AI Enthusiast 🌟

-Hi there!
-I’m Mathew Manoj, a Biotechnology student at IIT Kharagpur with a big interest in tech.
-I love mixing tech with my studies through projects like building chatbots with AWS and predicting stock prices using LSTM models.
-My internships at Tech Mahindra Maker's Lab, Cellstrat, and EY have given me hands-on experience in AI research and development.
-I’m excited about exploring AI on edge devices and discovering new tech solutions.
-Take a look at what I’ve been working on, and feel free to reach out if you’d like to chat!
+Welcome!
+I’m Mathew Manoj, currently pursuing my M.Tech Dual Degree in Biotechnology at IIT Kharagpur.
+My passion lies in blending biotechnology with cutting-edge AI and data science technologies.
+From building advanced chatbots to predicting stock prices with LSTM models, I’m constantly exploring how AI can solve real-world problems.
+With hands-on experience from internships at **Tech Mahindra Maker's Lab**, **Cellstrat**, and **Ernst & Young**, I’m particularly excited about exploring AI for edge devices and scalable AI solutions.

+Take a look at my work, and feel free to connect if you're interested in collaborating!

 ## 🚀 Technical Skills
 - **Languages:** Python, C++